zeek/zeek/doc/scripting/index.rst

 decision can be made based on the ``Notice::Type`` alone.
 To facilitate these types of decisions, the Notice Framework supports Notice Policy shortcuts.
-These shortcuts are implemented through the means of a group of data structures that map specific, pre-defined details and actions to the effective name of a notice.
+These shortcuts are implemented through the means of a group of data structures that map specific, predefined details and actions to the effective name of a notice.
 Primarily implemented as a set or table of enumerables of :bro:type:`Notice::Type`, Notice Policy shortcuts can be placed as a single directive in your